- Device drivers

 - To search for additional updates to download, repeat steps 2a through 2d.

 Step 3: Download updatesTo download updates from the Windows Update Catalog, follow these steps:

-- Select the location where you want to save the updates.
+- Click the updates link on the pop-up page and Save to the default path, or right-click the link and select Save target as to the specified path.
 You can either type the full path of the folder, or you can click Browse to locate the folder.

 - Double-click each update, and then follow the instructions to install the update.
 If the updates are intended for another computer, copy the updates to that computer, and then double-click the updates to install them.

 If you want to learn about additional update services, please see the "Software Update Services for IT Professionals" section.